TranPhucVinh/C/Physical layer/Process/fork.md

 ### wait()

+A call to ``wait()`` blocks the calling process until one of its child processes exits or a signal is received.

 Take this ``fork()`` example.
 We want child process to print out from ``0`` to ``5`` and parent process to print out from ``6`` to ``10``.

 ```c